Did you know the cotton shirt you’re wearing is probably made of genetically modified material?

-It is not required to label GMOs (genetically modified organisms) in the U.S. and Canada, but there are substantial restrictions, and even outright bans, on GMOs in 50 other countries, such as France, Spain, and the UK.1
+While it is not required to label GMOs in the U.S. and Canada, there are substantial restrictions, and even outright bans, on GMOs in 50 other countries, such as France, Spain, and the UK.1

-However, come 2018, Whole Foods Market will start labeling GMOs in the U.S. The organic grocery chains’ locations in Britain already provide GMO labeled products, as required by the European Union.
+However, Whole Foods Market is expected start labeling GMOs in the U.S. soon.
+The organic grocery chains’ locations in Britain already provide GMO labeled products, as required by the European Union.
 GMOs include any animal or plant with artificially transferred genes from an unrelated animal or plant.23

 Around 85% of our country’s corn is genetically modified.
 Even Whole Foods’ 356 brand of corn flakes was found to contain genetically modified corn.
 Many producers modify corn, soy, and canola so they are herbicide-tolerant.
 They also use the herbicide glyphosate on the crops to kill weeds.